niks3089/tech-blog/content/posts/copy-vs-clone.md

 ---
 title: "To copy or to clone?
 That's the question"
 date: 2024-08-15T17:55:28+08:00
-description: "A comparision vs copy and clone in rust and knowing when to use what"
+description: "A comparision of copy vs clone in rust and knowing when to use what"
 tags: ["rust"]
 type: post
 weight: 25